Julia Flanagan.

 Practice profile:

 A highly experienced, innovative and hard-working advocate, Julia is a leading London junior who specialises in sexual crime, crime related to the most serious violence and financial crime.
-Julia’s practice covers the spectrum of offences and she has appeared successfully in both the House of Lords and the Court of Appeal.
+Julia is predominantly privately instructed and she has appeared successfully in both the Supreme Court and the Court of Appeal.

 Instructed in serious and complex cases, she acts as both leading and junior counsel and is accustomed to dealing with the most sensitive cases involving vulnerable defendants and witnesses.
 She has successfully defended clients in trials involving multi-handed violence, sex, fraud and serious organised crime.

-Julia undertakes regulatory work and is accustomed to dealing with the national press in relation to resisting pre-trial publicity.
+Julia appears on behalf of medical and other professionals in regulatory proceedings and is accustomed to dealing with the national press in relation to resisting pre-trial publicity.

 Practice Areas: